 Connecting people with nature while promoting a sense of environmental stewardship through natural science educational programs.

 The health of our visitors, supporters, and staff is of utmost importance to the Theodore Roosevelt Sanctuary and Audubon Center.
-In an effort to help protect our community from the threat of COVID-19, we are following recommendations made by the U.S. Centers for Disease Control (CDC) as well as state and local governments and closing the Center building until further notice.
+In an effort to help protect our community from the threat of COVID-19, we are following recommendations made by the U.S. Centers for Disease Control (CDC) as well as state and local governments and closing the center building until further notice.
 Trails will remain open, but we will not have restrooms or accommodations available.